Vince300/SIMPA/docs/SRC_USAGE.md

 	          --noReset          : use noReset Algorithm
 	          --cutCombinatorial : use the combinatorial inference with cutting --combinatorial    : use the combinatorial inference
-	          --rivestSchapire   : use the RivestSchapire inference (must be used with an other simpa.hit.learner) This option let you to run an inference algorithm with resets on a driver without reset.
+	          --rivestSchapire   : use the RivestSchapire inference (must be used with an other learner) This option let you to run an inference algorithm with resets on a driver without reset.
 	  > Algorithm ZQ
 	          --stopatce         : Stop inference when a counter exemple is asked